hantsy/micronaut-sandbox/docs/gs-rest.md

 In Micronaut, it used  JSR330(aka @Inject) specification to annotate the injectable beans.
 JSR330 originally is lead by SpringSource(now VMware) and Google.

 > Spring also has built-in JSR330 support, by default it is not activated.
-You should add `inject` in your project dependency.
+You should add `inject` artifact in your project dependencies to enable it.

 When a class is annotated with `@Singleton` means there is only one instance shared in the application scope, `@Prototype` will produce a new instance for every injection.

 Micronaut provides a `@Factory` to produces simple beans in groups, for example.